-Without errors, an ML entity can depend on a few precise inputs, and does not need to exploit the redundancy present in the training data.
-However, during inference, the ML entity is very likely to come across these inconsistencies.
-When this happens, the ML entity shows high error in the inference outputs, even if redundant and uncorrupted data are available from other sources.
+Without errors, an ML model can depend on a few precise inputs, and does not need to exploit the redundancy present in the training data.
+However, during inference, the ML model is very likely to come across these inconsistencies.
+When this happens, the ML model shows high error in the inference outputs, even if redundant and uncorrupted data are available from other sources.